afska/gba-link-connection/README.md

 *(aka Normal Mode)*

 This is the GBA's implementation of SPI.
 You can use this to interact with other GBAs or computers that know SPI.
-By default, it uses 32-bit packets, but you can switch to 8-bit by enabling the compile-time constant `LINK_SPI_8BIT_MODE`.

 ![screenshot](https://user-images.githubusercontent.com/1631752/213068614-875049f6-bb01-41b6-9e30-98c73cc69b25.png)